 Richard and Priscilla Parker's lives take a turn for the better when Eddy and Kay move into the house next door.
-Eddy's a risk taker and shows his new neighbours how to enjoy life at the expense of a rule or convention or two.
-What Richard doesn't realise is that Eddy's little games are just a prelude to something that's intended to destroy his neighbours' lives.Written by
+Eddy's a risk-taker and shows his new neighbours how to enjoy life at the expense of a rule or convention or two.
+What Richard doesn't realize is that Eddy's little games are just a prelude to something that's intended to destroy his neighbours' lives.Written by

 See more »

 6 of 13 people found this review helpful.

 Was this review helpful to you?